MicrosoftDocs/azure-docs/includes/virtual-machines-common-sizes.md

 | Standard_F16s | 16        | 32           | 8        | 64                        | 192                                 | 32             | 51,200 / 768                                        | 64,000 / 512                                      | extremely high        |

-*The maximum input/output operations per second (IOPS) and throughput (bandwidth) possible with a Fs series VM is affected by the size of the disk.
+*The maximum disk throughput (IOPS or MB/sec) possible with a Fs series VM may be limited by the number, size and striping of the attached disk(s).
 For details, see [Premium Storage: High-performance storage for Azure virtual machine workloads](../articles/storage/storage-premium-storage.md).